Shawn Lalonde

 Shawn Beauchamp-Lalonde (born March 10, 1990) is a Canadian professional ice hockey defenceman.
-He is currently playing with HC Dinamo Minsk in the Kontinental Hockey League (KHL).
+He is currently playing for HK Olimpija Ljubljana in the ICE Hockey League.

 Playing career

 As a youth, Lalonde played in the 2003 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Cumberland, Ontario.

 Lalonde was drafted 68th overall by the Chicago Blackhawks in the 2008 NHL Entry Draft.
 Lalonde signed a three-year entry-level contract with the Blackhawks on December 31, 2009.
 At the time, Lalonde played for the Belleville Bulls, a junior team in the Ontario Hockey League.

 In the 2009–10 season, Lalonde led the Bulls' defense and finished first on his team by scoring with 56 points in 58 games, earning selection to the OHL Third All-Star Team.

 After finishing out of the OHL playoffs, Lalonde was assigned to play for the Blackhawks American Hockey League affiliate, the Rockford Icehogs, on March 16, 2010.
 Lalonde scored his first professional goal with the Icehogs in a 4–3 victory over the Peoria Rivermen on March 26, before appearing in three playoff games with the IceHogs.

 On April 14, 2011, the Chicago Blackhawks called Lalonde up to the NHL.
 Lalonde made his NHL debut for the Blackhawks on April 27, 2013, against the St. Louis Blues.
 He had 14:47 of ice time, playing both the wing and defence and finishing the game as a +1, being on ice for Chicago's only goal of the contest.
 Lalonde remained with the Blackhawks during their playoff run.

 On July 24, 2013, Lalonde left the Blackhawks organization and signed a one-year contract with German club Eisbären Berlin of the DEL.
 In the 2013–14 season, Lalonde quickly established himself amongst the Berlin blueline, finishing the season as the top scoring defenceman with 12 goals and 30 points.

 Unable to agree on an extension with Berlin on April 28, 2014, Lalonde signed a contract with Swedish club Färjestad BK.
 In his only season in Sweden, Lalonde failed to adapt his offensive presence and numbers from the DEL in producing 13 points from 50 regular season games.